annepham1512/Sentiment-Analysis-for-Portfolio-Division-and-Fama-French-Enhancemen/README.md

 ## Contact

-For questions, open an issue or contact contributors.
+For questions, open an issue or contact phamn@dickinson.edu.